Q:I don't have an action camera yet. What do you recommend?

 After that, it becomes a bit murkier as that industry is still relatively "young" and new action cams are emerging every year.
 For example Yi is making huge strides forward in producing a very high quality action cam and we always look forward to their new release.
 Many other manufacturer such as SJCAM and GitUp offer quality products at half the price of top action camera manufacturers.
 For the money, you get good enough quality.
 Also, these cameras have features that you won't find in top tier cameras.
 Such as being able to have the camera record videos automatically when external power is turn on with a timer.
 That feature alone is enough to compromise a little bit on the video quality as it is often the difference between getting the "money shot" and running out of power at the worst time.

 Of course, there is GoPro® and we like the HERO® 4 and 3+ black edition the best.
-These two models were great because they had a 30 pin connector which allowed the user to easily add a secondary battery which allowed for longer shooting time.
-Unfortunately, they did away with that connector on the HERO® 5, so for us and our applications, the 5 stays in the bottom drawer while the HERO® 4/3+ get deployed.
+These two models are great because they have a 30 pin connector which allowed the user to easily add a secondary battery for longer shooting time.
+Unfortunately, they did away with that connector on the HERO® 5 and 6.
 Incidentally, you can get both the 3+ and 4 black edition on the used market for cheap money.

 We look forward to when companies like Canon, Nikon and Panasonic really make an effort at competing in this action cam market.
 While these manufacturer do have "action cam", the present product line up is nothing worth mentioning really.
-Which is a shame since all of these companies, like Sony , have decades of proven experience in the video/photography industry.
+Which is a shame since all of these companies have decades of proven experience in the video/photography industry.

 Legal Disclaimer: Group B Distribution Inc is not associated, authorized, endorsed by, or in any way officially connected Sony, JVC, SJCAM, Panasonic, Nikon, Canon, DJI or other action camera manufacturers.
 We proudly design and manufacture our own gear independently.
 This product and/or service is not affiliated with, endorsed by, or in any way associated with GoPro ® Inc. or its products and services.
 GoPro, HERO, Karma, Session and their respective logos are trademarks or registered trademarks of GoPro, Inc.